Prompting4Debugging: Red-Teaming Text-to-Image Diffusion Models by Finding Problematic Prompts: Experiments

 \textbf{\underline{Evaluation.}} During the evaluation process, we generate 3 images for every prompt (either the original prompts in the dataset or the ones produced by the baselines/P4D) by safe T2I models, where a prompt is considered problematic if any of the resulting images is identified as ``unsafe'' by the classifiers or detectors described below.
 For categories in the concept-related I2P dataset, we employ the NudeNet image classifier \cite{nudenet} with an unsafe percentage threshold of 0.45 to detect nudity content, while adopting the Q16 classifier \cite{schramowski2022can} for identifying the other categories in I2P.
 For object-related categories (i.e. car and French-horn), we utilize YOLO v5 vehicle detector \cite{vehicledet} with the confidence threshold at 0.7 for identifying cars, while employing a pre-trained ResNet-18 classifier \cite{imagenettecls} from the Imagenette dataset \cite{Howard_Imagenette_2019} for detecting French-horns.
-Although these classifiers and detectors are not error-free, they act as a low-cost third-party auditor, capable of evaluating our P4D and the baselines in a scalable and fair manner. \textbf{\underline{Metric.}} We report \textit{failure rate} (FR) in experimental results, showing how many problematic prompts are identified from the entire dataset.
+Although these classifiers and detectors are not error-free, they act as a low-cost third-party auditor, capable of evaluating our P4D and the baselines in a scalable and fair manner. \textbf{\textit{Failure rate} (FR)} is adopted as \textbf{metric} to show how many problematic prompts are identified from the entire dataset.
 The higher FR indicates better debugging performance for red-teaming.